CarlosLF/P5-MPC/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

+[UpdateEqs]: ./update_eqs.png "Update Equations"

+# Rubric

+## The Model
+### Student describes their model in detail.
+This includes the state, actuators and update equations.

+As we read in lecture 19, the model used in this project is a kinematic bicycle model.
+The state of the of the vehicle includes

+1. px, position of the vehicle in the X axis
+2. py, position of the vehicle in the Y axis
+3. psi, vehicle's orientation
+4. v, Velocity of the vehicle
+5. cte, Cross-track error
+6. epsi,  Orientation error

+The control inputs are

+1. Acceleration
+2. Steering angle

+The update equations are the following

+[alt text][UpdateEqs]

 ## Tips

 1. It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
 One possible example